-Elizabeth Thomson (b.1955) travelled extensively before enrolling at Elam School of Fine Arts, University of Auckland in 1982.
-Thomson studied printmaking while at the same time pursuing her interest in sculpture.
+Elizabeth Thomson (b.1955) travelled extensively before enrolling at Elam School of Fine Arts, University of Auckland in 1982, where she studied printmaking while also pursuing her interest in sculpture.
 She was recipient of the Elam Scholarship in 1985, the Joe Raynes Scholarship and graduated with Master of Fine Arts with First Class Honours in 1988.
 Thomson has received a number of grants and awards and her work is held in a number of public collections.
-She has taught courses in a variety of media at several institutions and in addition to her gallery exhibitions Thomson has undertaken numerous commissions for site specific works.
+She has taught courses in a variety of media at several institutions.
+In addition to her gallery exhibitions Thomson has undertaken numerous commissions for site specific works.
 Thomson lives in Wellington where she works as a full-time artist.

 Working at the interface between art and various forms of natural science, Elizabeth Thomson can, at times, be described as a surrealist – at other times she is a detached observer/investigator of the arcane and the remote.